ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 with a CF card adapter (Working!) and a Video Toaster card (unknown condition, haven't had time to track down the video toaster software to test.)

+$700 + shipping

+## Rockgen Amiga Genlock

+Basic Genlock.
+Tested with Amiga 2000.
+Lets you overlay the amiga's video on other video sources.

+$55 shipped in the US

 ## BASIC Engine Kits

 i have ...
 18 or 19 BASIC Engine kits [https://basicengine.org/](https://basicengine.org/)

 I have boards and all the required components.
 They're unassembled, because I haven't managed to crack surface mount soldering yet.
-I can do unassembled kits for $20 shipped in the US.
+I can do unassembled kits.

+$20 shipped in the US.

 ## Toys